DataSQRL/datasqrl.github.io/docs/reference/sqrl/relationship.md

 title: "Relationship"
 ---

-# What is a SQRL Relationship
+# What is a SQRL Relationship?

 link to ER and OOP
 relationship paths and chaining